Men’s Mental Health Treatment

 - Cause or worsen physical health problems like heart disease, ulcers and colitis

-- Lead to drug or alcohol abuse, which creates new problems that may require treatment
+- Lead to drug or alcohol abuse, which creates new problems that may require addiction treatment or inpatient drug rehab

 - Increase the risk of suicide.
-More than four times as many men as women die by suicide, making suicide the seventh leading cause of death among men in the U.S.
+More than four times as many men as women commit suicide, making suicide the seventh leading cause of death among men in the U.S.

 - Be costly.
 Serious mental illness costs Americans over $193 billion per year in lost earnings.